What would you like to know about this journal?

 Papers that will not be considered are in the areas of low-throughput structural or mechanistic studies using computational chemistry, QM/MM studies of biochemical mechanisms at low throughput, traditional analysis of molecular dynamics trajectory simulations to understand biological conformations, reports or comparisons of electronic structure methods that do not involve machine learning, interpretations of chemical bonding models, and quantum dynamics and spectroscopy simulations at low throughput.

-Outstanding Early Career Researcher Award
+Outstanding Early Career Research Award

 We are deligthed to introduce the Outstanding Early Career Research Award 2023.
 This award aims to acknowledge and celebrate exceptional contributions made by early career researchers within the Digital Discovery field.
 It serves as a means of recognition for their dedication, innovation, and impactful research endeavours.